On Gaussian Lipschitz spaces and the boundedness of Fractional Integrals and Fractional Derivatives on them: Boundedness of Fractional Integrals and Fractional Derivatives on

 In this general case we also want to study of the action of $D^\beta$ and ${\mathcal D}^\beta$ on the Gaussian Lipschitz spaces, \begin{theorem} Given $1 \leq \beta < \alpha $, then \begin{enumerate} \item [i)] The Riesz fractional derivate of order $\beta$, $ D^\beta: Lip_{\alpha}(\gamma) \rightarrow Lip_{\alpha-\beta}(\gamma)$ is bounded. \item [ii)] The Bessel fractional derivate of order $\beta$, ${\mathcal D}^\beta: Lip_{\alpha}(\gamma) \rightarrow Lip_{\alpha-\beta}(\gamma)$ is bounded. \end{enumerate} \end{theorem}

 First of all, observe that, using the Binomial Theorem and the semigroup property, we have

 where as usual, $u(x,t) = P_t f(x)$, and

 is the $k$-th order forward difference of $f$ starting at $t$ with increment $s$.
 We will need some technical results about forward differences that will be used later.
-These are well known results in the theory of forward differences, see for instance \cite{fort}, but for completeness their will be given in an appendix.
+These are well known results in forward differences' theory, see for instance \cite{fort}, but for the sake of completeness, their proofs will be given in an appendix.

 \begin{lemma} The forward differences have the following properties, \begin{enumerate} \item[i)] For any positive integer $k$,

 \item[ii)] For any positive integer $k$,

 \item [iii)] For any positive integer $k$,